justonlyforyou/shippingmanager_copilot/docs/tutorials/01-installation-guide.md

 lsof -i :12345
 ```

-Change the port in settings or stop the conflicting process.
+Check `--list-sessions` for running instances, or change the port in settings.

+### Steam Extraction Fails

+1. Close Steam completely (check system tray)
+2. Wait a few seconds
+3. Try again via tray icon > Add Account > Steam

 ### Session Expired

 If you see 401 errors:
 1. Exit the application (right-click tray icon > Exit)
 2. Launch Shipping Manager in Steam and log in
-3. Restart the application
+3. Restart the application and re-add your account

 ### WebSocket Connection Failed